Reid technique: Validity

 In Canada, provincial court judge Mike Dinkel ruled in 2012 that "stripped to its bare essentials, the Reid technique is a guilt-presumptive, confrontational, psychologically manipulative procedure whose purpose is to extract a confession".

 In December 2013, an unredacted copy of a secret FBI interrogation manual was discovered in the Library of Congress, available for public view.
 The manual confirmed American Civil Liberties Union concerns that FBI agents used the Reid technique in interrogations.

 Abuses of interrogation methods include officers treating accused suspects aggressively and telling them lies about the amount of evidence proving their guilt.
 Such exaggerated claims of evidence, such as video or genetics, have the potential, when combined with such coercive tactics as threats of harm or promises of leniency, to cause innocent suspects to become psychologically overwhelmed.

 In 2015, eight organizations, including John E. Reid & Associates, settled with Juan Rivera, who was wrongfully convicted of the 1992 rape and murder of 11-year-old Holly Staker.
-A number of pieces of evidence excluded Rivera, including DNA from the PERK (Physical Evidence Recovery Kit) and the report from the electronic ankle monitor he was wearing at the time, as he awaited trial for a non-violent burglary, but he falsely confessed to the Staker crimes after being interrogated by the police several days after taking two polygraph examinations at Reid & Associates.
+A number of pieces of evidence excluded Rivera, including DNA from the Physical Evidence Recovery Kit (PERK) and the report from the electronic ankle monitor he was wearing at the time, as he awaited trial for a non-violent burglary, but he falsely confessed to the Staker crimes after being interrogated by the police several days after taking two polygraph examinations at Reid & Associates.
 After his exoneration, Rivera filed a suit for false arrest and malicious prosecution.
 The case was settled out of court with John E. Reid & Associates paying $2 million.

 Alternative models

-The PEACE (Preparation and Planning, Engage and Explain, Account, Closure and Evaluate) model developed in Britain "encourages more of a dialogue between investigator and suspect".
+The Preparation and Planning, Engage and Explain, Account, Closure and Evaluate (PEACE) model developed in Britain "encourages more of a dialogue between investigator and suspect".
 In 2015, the Royal Canadian Mounted Police adopted a new standard influenced by the PEACE model.
 Sergeant Darren Carr, who trains police with the new approach, described it as "less Kojak and more Dr. Phil".
 This approach eschews the use of deceptive information to overwhelm suspects.
 It emphasizes information gathering over eliciting confessions and discourages investigators from presuming a suspect's guilt.